tarikhakan55/css-tutorial/3D Menu Animation/Readme.md

-## Video : Turkish Language

-In this video tutorial, we going to 3D menu animation in CSS code.
+In this folder, we going to 3D menu animation in CSS code.
 We will do this effect differently.
 The menu’s opening process will be rotate.

 ### We Learn About